Skip to content

 Building a Custom FeatureStoreLite MCP Server Using uv

-A step-by-step guide that shows how to create your own lightweight feature store MCP server from scratch using FastMCP, run it through uv, and integrate it with Claude Desktop.
+A short tutorial: build a small feature store MCP server with FastMCP, run it with uv, and wire it into Claude Desktop.

 1. Introduction

-In this tutorial, we will build a FeatureStoreLite MCP server.
-This server will act as a bridge between an LLM and a feature store (a database of precomputed ML features), allowing the LLM to query and retrieve feature vectors for users, products, or documents.
+In this tutorial we'll build a FeatureStoreLite MCP server.
+It sits between an LLM and a feature store (a database of precomputed ML features), and exposes tools for querying and writing feature vectors keyed by user, product, or document.

 Why build this?

-Imagine you are an ML engineer debugging a pipeline.
-Instead of writing SQL queries or Python scripts to check feature values, you can simply ask Claude: "What is the feature vector for user_123?" or "Show me the metadata for product_abc".
+You are an ML engineer debugging a pipeline.
+Instead of dropping into SQL or writing a quick script to check feature values, you ask Claude directly: "What is the feature vector for user_123?" or "Show me the metadata for product_abc."
+The MCP server is what makes that possible.

 Why use uv?